Topologies of nodal sets of random band limited functions: Introduction

 here $\omega_{n}$ is the volume of the unit $n$-ball.
 We call these constants $\beta_{n,\alpha}$ the Nazarov-Sodin constants.
 Except for $n=1$ when the nodal set is a finite set of points and \eqref{eq:|C(f)| beta c vol T^n} can be established by the Kac-Rice formula ($\beta_{1,\alpha} = \frac{1}{\sqrt{3}}\cdot \sqrt{1+\alpha+\alpha^{2}}$), these numbers are not known explicitly.

 In order to study the topologies of the components of $\Cc(f)$ and of the nesting trees $X(f)$, we introduce two measure spaces.
-Let $H(n-1)$ be the countable set of diffeomorphism types of compact $(n-1)$-dimensional manifolds that can be embedded in $\Sc^{n}$ and let $\Tc$ denote the set of finite rooted trees.
+Let $H(n-1)$ be the countable\footnote{That $H(n-1)$ is countable follows, for example, from Cheeger Finiteness Theorem ~\cite[Theorem 7.11 on p.
+340]{Cha} i.e. that there is only finitely many differomorphism types satisfying certain geometric conditions, see also Lemma \ref{lem:Cheeger} below and its derivation from Cheeger Finiteness Theorem in section \ref{sec:Cheeger proof}.} set of diffeomorphism types of compact $(n-1)$-dimensional manifolds that can be embedded in $\Sc^{n}$ and let $\Tc$ denote the set of finite rooted trees.
 As discrete spaces they carry measures, and define the discrepancy $D$ between $\mu$ and $\nu$ by

 where the supremum is taken w.r.t. all subsets $A$ of $H(n-1)$ (resp. $\Tc$).

 Associating to $c\in\Cc(f)$ its topological type\footnotemark $t(c)$ gives a map from $\Cc(f)$ to $H(n-1)$.
 Similarly, each $c\in\Cc(f)$ is an edge in the tree $X(f)$ so that removing it leaves two rooted trees.
 We let $e(c)$ be the smaller one (if they are equal in size choose any one of them) and call it the end of $X(f)$ corresponding to $c$.
 Hence $e$ gives a map from $\Cc(f)$ to $\Tc$.